sjbennett123/polarlarp/content/monster_manual/national/orc.md

 Movement: Wandering
 Inteligence: Low
 Society: Tribal
+Motivation:
-Motivation: Survival and Advancement of the Tribe
+  - Survival and Advancement of the Tribe
 armor: By Class
-offensive_abilities: 'May Possess Skills as PC  '
+offensive_abilities: May Possess Skills as PC
 defensive_abilities: Add Character Body
 vulnerabilities: Pay Double for Scholarly Skills and Ritual Magic
 spells: By Skills